Ether-YiTseWu/Computer-Graphics/README.md

 ## Project01 : Drawing Toolkit
 ### Goal :
-Open a window and allow users to draw polygons, lines, curves, and points.
-Include pop-up menus, display, reshape, keyboard, and motion events in program.
-What's more, this program can let users change attributes by input devices, like keyboard and mouse.
+The goal of Project01 is to open a window and allow users to draw polygons, lines, curves, or points.
+The projct UI includes pop-up menus, display, reshape, keyboard, and motion events.
+What's more, it can let users change attributes by input devices, like keyboard and mouse.
 [EXE File Download URL](https://github.com/tailer954/Computer-Graphics/blob/master/Project01_Drawing%20Toolkit/Drawing%20Toolkit.exe)
 >
 ### Manual :
 >